 - Platforms: High-end platforms include Oculus Rift, HTC Vive and Playstation VR.
 These offer the best virtual reality experiences.
 There are also mobile platforms like Gear VR and Google Daydream which are the more inexpensive options when it comes to purchasing the headset and controller equipment, however, because of that, they offer a less interactive experience compared to the high-end platforms.
 Another platform is WebVR which can be supported by Google, Firefox and Microsoft.

-- Team assembly: When assembling a team for a VR project it is important to have skilled developers in 3D, UX and UI (user experience and user interface) and technical designers who know how to use 3D modelling, animations and lighting.
+- Team assembly: When assembling a team for a VR project it is important to have skilled developers in 3D, UX and UI (user experience and user interface) and technical designers who know how to use 3D modeling, animations and lighting.
 Finally, engineers are needed to ensure the experience is completely immersive.
 It is important to be specific in every detail in order to get it right and avoid users having a poor virtual reality experience.

 - Experimenting: It is always a good idea to experiment your project with different prototypes.
 With these multiple experiments, you can receive user feedback and revise the experiments until you are happy with your final product.
 Each experiment can explore the different features, graphics and effects you want your users to experience.